Have you been wondering what the BWP driver ratings were on Assetto Corsa Competizione?

 How are BWP calculated?

-These BWP factors include things like:
+Such BWP factors are, like:

 What do PC, CN, RC, SA, CC mean in ACC?